 7 Ways to Use Writing Prompts for Kindergarteners

 Getting kindergarten students into a daily writing routine is a great way to help improve their skills and boost their creativity.
-But sometimes even little writers run into the dreaded writer’s block that can put a halt on learning.
+But sometimes, even little writers run into the dreaded writer's block that can put a halt to learning.

-Writing prompts are an amazing way to help break down those walls and help keep the words flowing.
-Read on to learn what to look for in writing prompts for kindergarteners as well as 7 fun ways to use kindergarten writing prompts in your classroom.
+Writing prompts are an amazing way to break down those walls and keep the words flowing.
+Read on to learn what to look for in writing prompts for kindergarteners and 7 fun ways to use them in your classroom.

 While kindergarteners may come to school barely knowing how to write their name, it’s important to give them daily opportunities to express themselves and practice formulating ideas and getting them on paper.

 Writing is so much more than physically putting pencil to paper.
-It’s about generating ideas and learning to communicate them through words in a clear manner.
+It's about generating ideas and learning to communicate them clearly through words.

 Kindergarteners are probably not going to dive in and start writing multiple sentences and short stories (although some might!), and that’s okay.